widget

 No Single Factor

 There is no single factor to blame.
-Quality of water such as temperature, pH and salt content, pool hygiene, type of disinfectant used; usually chlorine, are the external factors to be considered.
-Underlying skin disorders like eczema and skin composition of swimmer are internal factors.
+Quality of water such as temperature, pH and salt content, pool hygiene, and type of disinfectant used; usually chlorine, are the external factors to be considered.
+Underlying skin disorders like eczema and skin composition of swimmers are internal factors.

-Our skin is well protected by the lipid layer sebum when we immerse ourselves in the pool, the chemicals in the water strip the protective layer of the skin.
-Saltwater and the alkaline or acidic nature of pool water will exaggerate the stripping process.
-Also, the Chlorine is an intense irritant that opens up the pores so the skin absorbs more chlorine enough to affect skin integrity.
+Our skin is well protected by the lipid layer of sebum when we immerse ourselves in the pool, the chemicals in the water strip the protective layer of the skin.
+Saltwater and pool water's alkaline or acidic nature will exaggerate the stripping process.
+Chlorine is also an intense irritant that opens up the pores so the skin absorbs more chlorine enough to affect skin integrity.

 Moisture Supplement is A Key

-Moisture supplement can be a key factor in solving swimming skin miseries.
-They come in a number of formats:
+Moisture supplements can be a key factor in solving swimming skin miseries.
+They come in several formats:

 Image of a smiling woman in the shower: Showering away the swimming itch